yurikrupnik/all-in-one-client/README.md

 ```

+In all the Ways you need setters and getters for those states, like hooks provider as the second argument in the array destruction.
+The pattern of using functions to declare same behaviour on every use is seen by react hooks.
+This pattern works with every ui framework as native hooks - they are simply functions that return other functions
 ```js
 const useToggle = (toggle, value) => () => {
     toggle(!value);
 };
 ```

-In all the Ways need setters and getters for those states, like hooks provider as the second argument in the array destruction.
-The patters of using functions to declare same behaviour on every use is seen by react hooks.
-This patters works with every ui framework as native hooks - they are simply functions that return other functions

-React, Vue and Angular.js examples as routes a provided.
+React, Vue and Angular.js examples as routes are provided.

 The app is made from 6 routes...
- - React Example with local component state management, hookway and classway
+ - Example with react local component state management, hookway and classway
- - React Example with context api state management, hookway and classway
+ - Example with react context api state management, hookway and classway
- - React Example with redux state management
+ - Example with react and redux state management
- - React Example with mobX state management
+ - Example with react and mobX state management
- - React Example with vue.js local component data
+ - Example with vue.js local component data
- - React Example with angular.js local controller scope
+ - Example with angular.js local controller scope

-#### Notes
+#### Bugs
-- The pattern
+- Vue and angular.js onChange event works onBlur - new to vue and moved to react from angular 3 years ago.
+- Vue example does not have modal.
+- Angular example contains basic modal with the name and the id of the show.
+- On route change to redux, the screen does now update, refresh solves this.